Most babies begin crawling between 7 to 10 months; delayed crawling with other red flags may warrant professional evaluation.

 When should I be concerned if my baby is not crawling by 10 months?

-If your baby hasn’t started crawling by 10 months, it’s a good idea to monitor their overall movement and muscle strength.
-While some babies skip crawling, lack of purposeful movement or stiffness could indicate developmental concerns that may require professional evaluation.
+If your baby hasn’t started crawling by 10 months, it’s a good idea to monitor their overall movement, muscle strength, and interest in getting around.
+Some babies crawl later or skip crawling altogether, but lack of purposeful movement, unusual stiffness, or floppiness can justify a professional evaluation.

 What are common crawling variations if my baby is not crawling traditionally?

 Babies may scoot on their bottoms, army crawl using their arms, or use hands-and-knees crawling.
 These variations are normal as long as your baby moves with purpose and builds strength.
-Lack of movement or floppy posture might signal the need for further assessment.
+Lack of movement or a very floppy or stiff posture might signal the need for further assessment.

 How important is crawling in a baby’s development if they are not crawling yet?